-Lawsuit loans can help cover the pre-lawsuit cost for your lawyer and can help them spend more time on your case and be paid for that time.
-That extra time can become a lot if there is a lot of investigative work and exploration that needs to be done before even getting to court.
+Lawsuit loans can help cover the pre-lawsuit cost for your lawyer and can ensure that they spend more time on your case and be paid for that time.
+That extra time can turn to a lot if there is a need for extensive investigative work that needs to be done before you go to trial.

 Lawsuit Fees And Expenses

 During the lawsuit itself, new fees may come up to pay for the lawyer representing you as well as for expenses they may encounter along the way.
 The lengthier the lawsuit, the more chances you will have to pay for extra fees.

 If the court in question is out of your town, you will need to pay for lodging and food, cover basic costs for research, etc. As the court case advances, the total costs will change and any good lawyer should be able to cover the most of them with the retainer fee taken, but if the case ends up taking a lot more time than planned, new retainers may be needed and new fees of all kinds can come up.